samdammers/aws-foundry-ssl/README.md

 Download the `NodeJS` installer for Foundry VTT from the [Foundry VTT website](https://foundryvtt.com/).
 Then either:

-- Upload it to Google Drive, make the link publicly shared (anyone with the link can view), or
+- Upload it to a manually created S3 bucket (see AWS Pre-setup below)
-- Upload it somewhere else it can be fetched publicly, or
+- Upload it to Google Drive, make the link publicly shared (anyone with the link can view) (I had issues with this working)
 - Have a Foundry VTT Patreon download link handy, or
 - Generate a time-limited link from the Foundry VTT site; This option isn't really recommended, but if that works for you then that's cool